LUCENTIS

-Lucentis is approved for treatment of wet age-related macular degeneration, retinal vein occlusion with macular edema and diabetic macular edema.
+Lucentis is the first drug that was FDA approved for treatment of wet age-related macular degeneration, retinal vein occlusion with macular edema and diabetic macular edema.

 amd_vachange